phammylinh2002/Student-Data-Scraping/README.md

 Here is the list of them, derived from [analysis.py](/src/analysis.py):

 ```
-The maximum number of classes you took with a single person is: 7
+The maximum number of classes I took with a single person is: 7
 Here are the top 5 people who have taken the most classes with me:
 1. Tiến
 2. DAT********